-The Australian dollar has traded in the range of US0.62 to US\$ 0.70 during this past financial year which was just within our expected trading range.

-Although transacting significant foreign currency amounts, the Company does not hedge this exposure as transaction timing is random and unknown.
+The Australian dollar has traded in the range of US0.62 to US\$ 0.67 during this past financial year which was just within our expected trading range.
+Although transacting significant foreign currency amounts, the Group does not hedge this exposure as transaction timing is random and settlement times unknown.

-This poses a currency risk as assumptions on the future value of the A\$ are made when quoting months before a product order is received and the foreign currency purchase settled.
+This poses a currency risk as assumptions on the future value of the A\$ are made when quoting product which is months before the foreign currency purchase is settled.